Dylan Covey helps White Sox beat sloppy Indians 6-1

 Eloy Jiménez made a leaping catch of Mike Freeman’s fly on the left-field warning track to lead off the third.
 José Abreu speared Greg Allen’s liner near first and then dove back and caught Jake Bauers off the bag for an unassisted double play in the fourth.

+Josh Osich and Juan Minaya followed Covey with three innings of one-hit relief.

-Lindor’s drive to right-center was the 15th leadoff homer of his career.
+Lindor’s solo shot to right-center was the 15th lead-off homer of his career.

-The White Sox added three runs, including two unearned, in the fourth.
+The White Sox added three runs, including two unearned, in the fourth, extending their lead to 5-1.

 Bauer struck out Moncada with the bases loaded and none out.
 Abreu followed with a drive to the warning track in straightaway center for a sacrifice fly.

-Alonso’s grounder to the right side should have been the third out, but it glanced off Carlos Santana’s glove for an error that allowed two more runs to score.
+Alonso’s grounder to the right side should have been the third out, but it glanced of Carlos Santana’s glove for an error that allowed two more runs to score.

+Bauer was visibly angry after the error and as he returned to the dugout after the inning.

+“I get pretty furious, I throw harder, my stuff gets sharper,” Bauer said.
+“I guess that’s the best I can give you.”

 Chicago tacked on another unearned run in the sixth, set up when Tim Anderson reached on Freeman’s throwing error.